 This is another quick update to explain what is happening with my latest loco development- a tinplate model of the streamlined Art Deco S Class steam locomotives launched by Victorian Railways in 1937 to pull their swanky new express train, The Spirit Of Progress.
-The above picture is the production protoype loco as she is right now (October 2019) in the tin.
+The above picture is the production protoype loco as she was in October 2019 in the tin.
 Below is a rendering in CATIA done back in the beginning- around 2016- to help get the 3-dimensional shapes right.
+To see her now go here.

 Above is the bare body of the production prototype.
 All the heavy press tooling is done.
 I am now waiting for the embossing and coining die tools for the skins, and finalising details like master models for investment casting staff exchangers etc. There’s been a lot of work done on lighting recently, and in fact I might add a separate page.
 Still not finished though.

 Did I say there will be lots of detail?
 You’d better believe it.